How to Read Transaction Log in SQL Server Easily

 Now, users allow running the backup script and again read the SQL server transaction Log file.
 Generally, run a backup on the database and then, check the transaction Log file again.

-Also, users are capable of using DBCC Log () command to read transaction Log files, but this script will not give detailed information.
+Also, users are capable of using DBCC Log () command to read transaction Log files.
+However, this script will not give detailed information.
 Users allow using trace flag 2537 to see all the logs file instead of the active Log file.